 At the end of the day, the Sound BlasterX H5 is my #1 pick for the best gaming headset under $100 based on it’s amazing level of comfort, awesome sound quality, and great mic.

-BlasterX H5 Tournament EditionRight now the BlasterX H5 TE is on sale for less than the standard H5 costs, you can read more about it here.
+BlasterX H7 Tournament EditionRight now the BlasterX H7 TE is on sale for just a bit more than the H5 TE costs, you can check it out here.

 - Incredible sound quality